lanl/ELEMENTS/README.md

 ## geometry
 The **geometry** sub-library combines **SWAGE** with **elements** to deliver the required capabilities to implement a large range of numerical methods on unstructured linear or high-order meshes.

-## examples
+## Examples
 The examples folder contains a simple code to calculate an average from the cells to nodes and then back.
 A figures folder within the examples folder contains diagrams to illustrate, for instance, the code project layout, geometric index spaces, and various capabilties supported by the **ELEMENTS** library.
-When beginning your exploration of
-ELEMENTS, the file `/examples/average/test/average.cpp` is a good place to start seeing how all the pieces fit together.
+When beginning your exploration of ELEMENTS, the file `/examples/average/test/average.cpp` is a good place to start seeing how all the pieces fit together.
+See the README in the examples folder for additional information.
 Additionally, the Fierro project https://github.com/lanl/Fierro shows a much more comprehensive usage.

 ## Cloning, Building, and Installation